cyberark/cyberark-conjur-cli/README.md

 **is not reviewed or supported by CyberArk**.
 For more detailed information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/main/Conjur/conventions/certification-levels.md#community).

-### Using conjur-api-python3 with Conjur Open Source
+### Using cyberark-conjur-cli with Conjur Open Source

 Are you using this project with [Conjur Open Source](https://github.com/cyberark/conjur)?
 Then we **strongly** recommend choosing the version of this project to use from the